tarwn/lessthandot-hugo/blogs/content/posts/2009-02-10-kaspersky-web-site-hacked-with-sql-injec.md

 > The hacker, known as Unu, posted screen shots as well as a list of tables Feb.
 7 to a blog after hacking into the security company's Web site via a simple SQL injection attack that allowed information to be exposed by entering secret username and password information.
 >
-> “Kaspersky is one of the leading companies in the security and antivirus market.
-It seems as though they are not able to secure their own databases,” the hacker said on a hackerblog.org posting.
-“Alter one of the parameters and you have access to EVERYTHING: users, activation codes, lists of bugs, admins, shop, etc.”
+> "Kaspersky is one of the leading companies in the security and antivirus market.
+It seems as though they are not able to secure their own databases," the hacker said on a hackerblog.org posting.
+"Alter one of the parameters and you have access to EVERYTHING: users, activation codes, lists of bugs, admins, shop, etc."

 You can read that whole article here: http://www.crn.com/security/213401972